CL-ML/Homework-3/main.md

 Big advantages compared to AMM :
 - Less slippage i.e. better liquidity, as $k$ is small (a pool with $k=1$ has exactly the same slippage than an AMM)
 - No impermanent lost
+- Possibility to deposit only one type of token

 But :
 - Price setting mechanism relies on an oracle, which introduces another risk, which is an attack (or simply a bug) in the oracle price setting, whcih can lead to huge losses of liquidity providers.